MeshackMusundi/AzureCognitiveSearch-RAG/README.md

 # Introduction
-This is a simple C# demo that highlighting how to have conversational interactions with private data in Azure using Azure Cognitive Search and Azure OpenAI.
+This is a simple C# demo highlighting how to have conversational interactions with private data in Azure using Azure Cognitive Search and Azure OpenAI.

 Azure Cognitive Search is used for Retrieval Augmented Generation.